-In September 2006, the Financial Accounting Standards Board ("FASB") issued SFAS No. 157, Fair Value Measurements.
+In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements (ASC Topic 820).
 This statement defines fair value, provides guidance for measuring fair value, and requires additional disclosures.
 This statement does not require any new fair value measurements, but rather applies to all other accounting pronouncements that require or permit fair value measurements.
-SFAS No. 157 was to be effective for Vishay as of January 1, 2008.
-In February 2008, the FASB issued Staff Position ("FSP") SFAS 157-2, which provides a one-year delayed application of SFAS No. 157 for nonfinancial assets and liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
-Accordingly, Vishay has only partially applied SFAS No. 157 as of January 1, 2008, and will be required to apply the additional provisions related to nonfinancial assets and liabilities as of January 1, 2009.
-The partial application of this standard did not have a material effect on the Company's financial position, results of operations, or liquidity, and the adoption of the remaining aspects which were deferred by FSP SFAS 157-2 is not expected to have a material effect on the Company's financial position, results of operations, or liquidity.
+The guidance was to be effective for Vishay as of January 1, 2008.
+In February 2008, the FASB issued FSP SFAS 157-2 (ASC Topic 820-10-65), which provides a one-year delayed application of SFAS No. 157 (ASC Topic 820) for nonfinancial assets and liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
+Accordingly, Vishay only partially applied SFAS No. 157 (ASC Topic 820) as of January 1, 2008.
+The partial application of this guidance did not have a material effect on the Company's financial position, results of operations, or liquidity, and the adoption, on January 1, 2009, of the remaining aspects which were deferred by FSP SFAS 157-2 (ASC Topic 820-10-65) did not have a material effect on the Company's financial position, results of operations, or liquidity.

-The Company adopted SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities.
-SFAS No. 159 permits entities to choose to measure many financial assets and financial liabilities at fair value.
+In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities (ASC Topic 825).
+The guidance permits entities to choose to measure many financial assets and financial liabilities at fair value.
 Unrealized gains and losses on items for which the fair value option has been elected are reported in earnings.
+The adoption of this guidance did not have a material effect on the Company's financial position, results of operations, or liquidity.

+In December 2007, the FASB issued SFAS No. 141-R, Business Combinations (ASC Topic 805).
+While retaining the fundamental requirements of the previous GAAP, this new guidance makes various modifications to the accounting for contingent consideration, preacquisition contingencies, purchased in-process research and development, acquisition-related transaction costs, acquisition-related restructuring costs, and changes in tax valuation allowances and tax uncertainty accruals.
+Vishay adopted this standard effective January 1, 2009.
+Earlier adoption was prohibited.
 The adoption of this standard did not have a material effect on the Company's financial position, results of operations, or liquidity.

-In December 2007, the FASB issued SFAS No. 141-R, Business Combinations.
-While retaining the fundamental requirements of SFAS No. 141, this new statement makes various modifications to the requirements of SFAS No. 141 in regards to the accounting for contingent consideration, preacquisition contingencies, purchased in-process research and development, acquisition-related transaction costs, acquisition-related restructuring costs, and changes in tax valuation allowances and tax uncertainty accruals.
-Vishay will adopt this standard effective January 1, 2009.
-Earlier adoption is prohibited.
-The Company is presently evaluating the impact of adopting this standard.